 '''

-Copyright (c) 2016, Andrea Dainese

-Copyright (c) 2017, Alain Degreffe

-All rights reserved.

-#

-Redistribution and use in source and binary forms, with or without

-modification, are permitted provided that the following conditions are met:

-Redistributions of source code must retain the above copyright

-notice, this list of conditions and the following disclaimer.

-Redistributions in binary form must reproduce the above copyright

-notice, this list of conditions and the following disclaimer in the

-documentation and/or other materials provided with the distribution.

-Neither the name of the UNetLab Ltd nor the name of EVE-NG Ltd nor the

-names of its contributors may be used to endorse or promote products

-derived from this software without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND

 ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED

 WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE

-GNU nano 2.5.3

-File: ngips.yml

 DISCLAIMED.
 IN NO EVENT SHALL <COPYRIGHT HOLDER> BE LIABLE FOR ANY

 DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES

 (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;

 LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND

 ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS

 SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-type: gemu

-Node name on the Topology
+description: Cisco FirePower NGIPS - Node list name

-name: NGIPS

 cpulimit: 1

+ADD A NEW NODE

 icon: IPS.png

 cpu: 4

 ram: 8192

 ethernet: 3

 eth name:

-- eth0/mgmt
+- eth0/mamt

-eth format: G0/{0}
+eth format: eth{1}

 console: vnc

-qemu_arch: x86_64
+shutdown: 1

+qemu arch: x86 64

-qemu version: 3.1.0
+qemu version: 2.4.0

-gemu nic: e1000
+qemu nic: e1000

-qemu_options: -machine type=pc-1.0,accel=kvm -serial none -nographic -nodefconfig
+qemu_options: -machine type=pc,accel=kvm -serial none -nographic -no-user-config

+-nodefaults -display none -vga std -rtc base=utc -cpu host

 '''

--nodefaults -display none -vga std -rtc base=utc ...